beverleyy/gradcafe_analysis/README.md

 ## Shoutouts

-This repository was forked from https://github.com/jjdelvalle/gradcafe_analysis

-That code stood on the shoulders of these posts:
+The original repository stood on the shoulders of these posts:

 * https://debarghyadas.com/writes/the-grad-school-statistics-we-never-had/
 * https://github.com/deedy/gradcafe_data